 Our experienced staff takes great care in interpreting the results of testing and communicating these results to the referring physician.
-In the event of a positive screening test (increased risk), our genetic counselors are available to discuss with the parents the decision to have further testing with the patient and their partner.
+In the event of a positive screening test (increased risk), our genetic counselors are available to discuss the decision to have further testing with the patient and their partner.
 This decision should be based on several factors, including the risk of birth defects and the risks of the procedure.